 From a security standpoint, each layer can secure its activities and those above it, but depends on the security of the layers below.
 Since Layer 2 is where communication begins, security here establishes the foundation for security for the entire network stack.

-Another compelling advantage of MACsec is that it operates at line rate.
-Speed is critical as networks and data centers need all the bandwidth they can get to handle the deluge of data traffic growing at an exponential pace.
+3. Full speed operation: Another compelling advantage of MACsec is that it operates at line rate.
+Speed is critical as networks and data centers need all the bandwidth they can get to handle the deluge of data traffic.
 Line rate operation means networks can get the robust Layer 2 security of Media Access Control Security with no sacrifice in performance.

 - Device-to-device security – MACsec establishes secure transfer of data between two devices regardless of the intervening devices or network.
 This has allowed MACsec to be used in LANs, MANs and WANs to secure data communication.